kekyo/PowerPlayZipper/README.md

 # What's this?

 PowerPlay Zipper is an implementation of `Lightning-Fast` Zip file compression/decompression library on .NET.

-* 7x and over faster unzipping execution than `SharpZipLib.FastZip`.

 Simple word for strategy: **Maximize multi-core parallel file compression/decompression**.

+* 3x and over faster unzipping execution than `SharpZipLib.FastZip` / `System.IO.Compression.ZipFile`.

 Yes, we can easy replace PowerPlay Zipper from another zip manipulation library.